rogerta/ModelM-BT/README.md

 Hold ALT+KeypadMinus down for five seconds to pair the keyboard with a computer.
 The pairing will be remembered until the keyboard is re-paired.
 Tested with Windows 7, MacOS 10.10.3, Ubuntu 14.04, and Android Lollipop.

-This project uses a rechargeable battery, so I never need to open it up.
-It only lasts 13+ hours on a single charge though, so it needs to be plugged in every day.
+This project uses a rechargeable battery, so I never need to open up the keyboard to change batteries.
+The keyboard only lasts 13+ hours on a single charge though, so it needs to be plugged in every day.

 Building
 --------